DialLink guides you through this process step by step in your tenant.

 Step 6: Describe message content and user consent

-Add links to Privacy Policy and Terms of Conditions.
-Ensure that both links are valid and publicly accessible.
+Add links to your Privacy Policy and Terms of Conditions.
+Ensure both links are valid, up to date, and publicly accessible.

 Desktop: